Student Experiences: Christopher Hope

 With our new course intake offered every January, full accredited by the United Kingdom Council for Psychotherapy (UKCP) and validation by Middlesex University, we are immensely proud of our educational facilities.
 If you are considering a new direction in your career, or wish to further your education in child and adolescent psychotherapy and counselling please browse through our Course Training pages here.

-NB We are also is currently holding Open Evenings via video conference, for more information please click here.Tags: MA, psychotherapy, student experience
+NB We are currently holding Open Evenings via video conference, for more information please click here.Tags: MA, psychotherapy, student experience